 Each time we gather, we remember Christ in the breaking of the bread as he commanded us, saying, “This is my body, broken for you.”
 We also remember him in the cup, symbolizing his shed blood, for Jesus asked us to “Do this, as often as you drink this cup, in remembrance of me.”
 [Note that in the Disciples tradition we use non-alcoholic grape juice - not wine - in the communion cup.
 While this practice distinguishes us from some other Eucharistic traditions, we believe it is important that our worship recognizes the needs of non-drinkers, recovering alcoholics, and children].

 We currently offer two ways for you to share in communion.
 Those who wish may choose to take communion by intinction, meaning you come forward, take a piece of bread and dip it into the cup and partake.
 Alternatively, our deacons will bring individual communion gluten-free wafers and cups of “wine” (juice).
-Just take a piece of bread as the tray is passed and eat it … and then take a cup as it is passed and hold it until you are invited to share it together.
+Just take a piece of bread and a cup from the trays and partake as the elements are passed.

 You are invited to join us, after the service, for a time of fellowship and refreshments in the church lobby (though you’ll have to race the kids to the fruit and cookies!).
 It’s a great time to meet people and ask questions.

 We hope that you enjoy your visit to Central, and that you will join us again soon!